SandyWyper/SandyDotDev/src/content/projects/banner-time/index.md

 ### Set the foundations

 In the world of front-end development, most websites (huge sweeping generalisation) include JQuery.
-This code requires it as a dependency, so all you have to do is make sure this pluging is loaded after JQuery.
+This code requires it as a dependency, so all you have to do is make sure this plug-in is loaded after JQuery.

-I took the stucture for this project from a [lesson by Ken Wheeler](https://scotch.io/tutorials/building-your-own-javascript-modal-plugin), that sets about writing your own pop-up modal plugin.
+I took the structure for this project from a [lesson by Ken Wheeler](https://scotch.io/tutorials/building-your-own-javascript-modal-plugin), that sets about writing your own pop-up modal plug-in.
 Ken Wheeler also wrote [Slick Slider](https://kenwheeler.github.io/slick/) which is a widely used image carousel plugin, so I based the repository structure on that.
 I build this to be open-source, so others could contribute and improve the plugin (at the time of writing this..... no takers).

 ### Get going